United States embargo against Nicaragua: Violations of international law

-In 1986 the embargo was found to be in violation of international law by the International Court of Justice.
-The court's ruling states that the embargo was "in breach of obligations under Article XIX of the Treaty of Friendship, Commerce and Navigation between the Parties signed at Managua on 21 January 1956".
+In 1986 the embargo was found to be in violation of the Treaty of Friendship, Commerce, and Navigation between the United States and Nicaragua but not of the international law obligation of non-intervention by the International Court of Justice.
+The court's ruling states that the embargo was "in breach of obligations under Article XIX of the Treaty of Friendship, Commerce and Navigation between the Parties signed at Managua on 21 January 1956", but that it was "unable to regard such action in the present case as a breach of the customary law principle of non-intervention".
 This Treaty states that "neither party shall impose restrictions or prohibitions on the importation of any product of the other party, or on the exportation of any product to the territories of the other party."
 Further, by laying mines in Nicaraguan waters to enforce the embargo, the United States of America also violated "its obligations under customary international law not to use force against another State".
 The United States was therefore obligated "to cease and to refrain from all such acts" and pay an unspecified amount in reparations to Nicaragua.
 However, the United States continued the embargo nearly 4 years after the ruling, and did not pay reparations.

 Embargo extension

 The embargo was extended for six months by George H. W. Bush on November 1, 1989.
 He later lifted the embargo after five months in March 1990.
+Currently was reimposed in 2018.
+Sanctioning the pro-Sandinista regime with the gold sector in 2022 and arms embargo in March 2024.